Specialties: Land-Sea Interactions, Marine Genetics, Marine Technology

-Jesse Port joined the Center for Ocean Solutions as an early career science and policy fellow in January 2013.
+Jesse Port joined the Center for Ocean Solutions as an early career science fellow in January 2013.
 He earned his Ph.D. from the University of Washington School of Public Health, where he was an investigator within the Pacific Northwest Center for Human Health and Ocean Studies.
 His research focused on the application of emerging genomic tools and technology for public health surveillance of coastal environments.
 Prior to this, Jesse completed a master's in the University of Washington’s School of Marine and Environmental Affairs where he focused on aquaculture practices and policy and its relevance to food security.
-At COS, he combines his scientific and marine policy backgrounds in his work on the Center's Land-Sea Interactions focal area, with specific focus on the environmental DNA project.
+At COS, he combines his scientific and marine policy backgrounds in his work on the Center's Land-Sea Interactions focal area.